Ahmad-Faqehi/Terraform-Bulding-K8S/README.md

 ## Terraform Resources Used
 - EC2
   - One Master Node
-  - One Worker Node (can be increased)
+  - Two Worker Node (can be increased)
 - VPC
   - Public Subnet
   - Internet Gateway